Text consolidated by Valsts valodas centrs (State

 applied to a zone capital company and a licensed capital company

-in which the owner or holder of more than 25 per cent of capital
+the owner or holder of more than 25 per cent of the capital

-shares (stocks) is located, set up, or established in a low-tax
+shares (stocks) of which is located, set up, or established in a

-or tax-free country or territory.
-A low-tax or tax-free country
+low-tax or tax-free country or territory.
+A low-tax or tax-free

 Enterprise Income Tax Law.